tothaval/YourStartUp_public_repo/README.md

 - the general ram usage is very low atm
 - you can put many many pictures within one instance of YS UI
 - you can layer objects via z-index, you can rotate them, you can delete them with a single right click
+- there is a z-indexer element which allows traversing the z-level of the surface, you can switch between ranged and exclusive visibility of z-layers
 - some objects can be initialized with custom dimensional size values
 - shapes can be saved and loaded with positions and rotation, but not yet with colors, still working on that
 - most elements can be saved with positions, but not yet with rotation, colors or contents, still working on that